iotaledger/iota.js/api_reference.md

 For offline usage, please see [`createPrepareTransfers`](#module_core.createPrepareTransfers) which creates a `prepareTransfers` without a network provider.

 **Note:** After calling this method, persist the returned transaction trytes in local storage.
-Only then you should broadcast to netowrk.
+Only then you should broadcast to the network.
-This will allow for reattachments and prevent key reuse if trytes can't be recovered by querying the netowrk after broadcasting.
+This will allow for reattachments and prevent key reuse if trytes can't be recovered by querying the network after broadcasting.

 <a name="module_core.createPromoteTransaction"></a>